TolikPylypchuk/KeyboardSwitch/docs/_v3_0/04-char-mappings.md

 Characters are always mapped one to one.
 You cannot map one character to several characters.

-Dead keys are not supported (because of the previous limitation).
+Dead keys are not supported.

 The space character cannot be mapped to other characters.
 This is not really a limitation, because the space character is the same in every layout (at least that's the assumption).